Secure Channel Specifics

 The session is established only within the scope of the currently selected applet.
 When a new applet is selected, the session is terminated.
 To manage SCP03 keys, a session needs to be established with the AID a000000151000000 - the Issuer Security Domain.

-When a large amount of data is to be transported over the session, it is encrypted and mac’ed in its entirety.
+When a large amount of data is to be transported over the session, it is encrypted and MAC’d in its entirety.
 If the data exceeds the capacity of a single message, it is chunked for transport.

 CPLC

 The security domain contains an entry called CPLC which identifies a specific device.
 On a YubiKey, this entry is filled with random data on first boot.
-No significance is to be ascribed to any of the fields.
+No significance is ascribed to any of the fields.

 Software